Mediterranean Chicken Zucchini Bake

 Step 3: Layer It Up

 Take a 9×13 baking dish and spread half the veggie mixture on the bottom.
-Lay the chicken thighs over that, then pile the rest of the veggies on top.
+Lay the chicken breast or thighs over that, then pile the rest of the veggies on top.
 Nothing needs to be perfect.
 It all comes together in the oven anyway.

 Step 4: Into the Oven We Go